-In this life, individual lessons sit beneath strategic obstacles spiked like minefields on our racecourses.
-We have to hurdle over our own obstacles as we speed forward through space, careful to completely clear them, seeking them out in our peripherals, then rearviews.
+To start, a metaphor: In this life, individual lessons sit beneath strategic obstacles spiked like minefields on our racecourses.
+We have to hurdle over obstacles as we speed forward through space, careful to completely clear them, seeking them out in our peripherals, then rearviews.
 We collect the lessons like video game coins.

-There are so many life lessons that we want to teach our kids that it’s unrealistic to believe that we can get to all of them, as those pedagogies will inevitably multiply as we all age.
-Additionally, there’s the trend of time and the unawareness of how much we have left.
+There are so many life lessons that we want to teach our children that it’s unrealistic to believe that we can get to all of them, as those pedagogies will inevitably multiply as we all age.
+Additionally, there’s the trend of time and the unawareness of how much of it we have left.
 Most parents want to shield their children from the worst of hurts and horrors, which places us in good, well-intended company.
-However looming the nature of impossibility in these doctrines look, there remains foundational guidelines that set precedent.
+However looming the nature of impossibility in these doctrines, there remains foundational guidelines that set precedent.
 In the handful that my family roots for, these are the things we plan to promote; the kids absorb something and we extract something as new parents.

 About the Golden Rule

 The classic remains: “Treat others as you wish to be treated.”
 The armhole in that saying is that, sometimes, low self-esteem keeps us from recognizing or valuing our worth at a given moment.
 Thus, a much lower threshold and expectation of treatment can emerge.
 By nature, consistent affections can waver while “respect” is subjective.

 I would modify the Golden Rule: “Treat others with a kind compassion.
 If they cannot return it, retreat your friendship.
 Don’t allow others to make you feel bad.”